House Con FAQ

 You can certainly hold a smaller House Con, just grab some friends and game all weekend.
 But you don't really need this site for that.
 The point of this site is to help you organize which games are run when and with whom.
 If there's only one game running at a time, you could just use a piece of paper.

 Much bigger and the algorithm might fall apart.
-The magic of this site is that game hosts / GMs don't pick exactly when their games will run.
+The magic of this site is that game runners / GMs don't pick exactly when their games will run.
 Everyone looks at the whole list of games and ranks their favorites, then the algorithm takes over and assigns games to times and players to games to maximize the chances that everyone gets to play in their favorites.
 If your House Con is so huge that it's not reasonable for every player to rank every game, then maybe it's too big for this site.
 And maybe it's too big for one house, and maybe you shouldn't call it a House Con and just call it a Convention already.

 My House Con usually has about 20-25 people, and we run around 15 games over 3 days, with 2-3 games running concurrently.
-I suspect House Cons with attendance anywhere from 10-100 would probably work fine.
+House Cons with attendance anywhere from 10-100 would probably work fine.

 What do I need to run my own House Con?